 serves as an objective guide for patients and their families faced with the

-prenatal diagnosis of spina bifida as they explore their treatment options.
+prenatal diagnosis as they explore the spina bifida treatment options.

 feature provides families with comprehensive, objective information about the